Analucar/UMinho/ThirdYear/2nd/SRCR/README.md

 ### :books: Sistema de Representação de Conhecimento e Raciocínio
 ***
-Here you can find the reports and code developed for Sistema de Representação de Conhecimento e Raciocínio.

 In this subject we developed 2 projects.
 A individual project and a group project.
 - Individual Project: 18